mumble-voip/mumble-releng-vcpkg/README.md

 #### Preparing build dependencies (Windows)

 Click Start, search for Git Bash and run it.
-Move into this projects directory with the `cd` comman.
+Move into this projects directory with the `cd` command.
 Run the following command:

 `./get-mumble_deps.sh`